chemprop/chemprop/deepchem-test/README.md

 ```
 bash run.sh 1
 ```
-where 1 is the random seed for randomly splitting the dataset into training, validation and testing.
+where 1 is the random seed for randomly splitting the dataset into training, validation and testing (not applied to datasets with scaffold splitting).

 ## Results